ArticySoftware/Articy3ImporterForUnreal/README.md

 # ArticyImporter for Unreal Engine 4

-This unreal engine 4 plugin allows you to import your articy:draft content into your unreal project and gives you a simple C++ and blueprint interface to work with your data.
+This Unreal Engine 4 plugin allows you to import your articy:draft content into your Unreal project and gives you a simple C++ and blueprint interface to work with your data.
+While this is not meant as a full product release, it is still considered a working foundation for integrating your articy:draft content into your Unreal Engine project.

 # Table of contents